actix/examples/sqlx_user_crud/README.md

 ## Application Design

 The application itself has been designed with a modular approach.
 It is common for *Rust* projects (specifically for the purpose of demonstration) to consolidate code into only a handful of files.
-Dividing this project into multiple modules and many small files was intentional, as it makes the overall architecture clear.
+Dividing this project into multiple modules, and many small files was intentional, as it makes the overall architecture clear.